9elements/firmware-action/README.md

 This list should expand in the future (see [issue 56](https://github.com/9elements/firmware-action/issues/56)).

-Firmware-Action is using [dagger](https://docs.dagger.io/) under the hood, which makes it rather versatile tool.
-When Firmware-Action is used, it automatically downloads user-specified Docker container in which it will attempt to build the firmware.
+Firmware-Action is using [dagger](https://docs.dagger.io/) under the hood, which makes it a rather versatile tool.
+When Firmware-Action is used, it automatically downloads user-specified Docker containers in which it will attempt to build the firmware.

-If your firmware consists of multiple components, such as `coreboot` with `linux` as payload, you can simply define each as module and define dependency between them.
-Each module is build separately, but can use output of another module as input.
+If your firmware consists of multiple components, such as `coreboot` with `linux` as the payload, you can simply define each as a module and define dependency between them.
+Each module is built separately, but can use the output of another module as input.
 In the `coreboot` + `linux` example, you can call Firmware-Action to build `coreboot` recursively, which will also build `linux` due to the dependency definition.
-This way, you can build complex stacks of firmware in single call.
+This way, you can build complex stacks of firmware in a single call.

 [Documentation is hosted in pages](https://9elements.github.io/firmware-action/).